caadams4/cyberblog/UDCTF/index.md

 # UDCTF 2023

-## Summary
-This is a challenge I authored and featured in the Bluehens CTF that my CTF team hosted from Oct 27-29 2023.
-Meant to be easy, it takes a newbie through their first dir brute force, ssh private key theft, and privesc through exploiting a root cronjob (or Pwnkit), and a reverse shell.
+I created 3 challenges for the CTF.
+Here are the problems and intended solutions.
 Enjoy :)

+## 1 of 3: SIMP
+This challenge takes a newbie through their first directory brute force, ssh private key theft, and privesc through exploiting a root cronjob (or Pwnkit), and a reverse shell.

-## 1. Recon
+### 1. Recon

 (![Alt text](image.png)